- News & Updates

 “We are honoured to receive this prestigious award,” says SFU President Andrew Petter.
 “As Canada’s ‘engaged university,’ SFU is committed to being a model for community sustainability.
 We have done this not only by engaging students in the support and promotion of fair trade, but also by challenging companies to be more responsive to their communities.”

-Fairtrade Canada presented SFU with the award in the Campus of the Year category at a ceremony on Sept.
-11 in Ontario.
+Fairtrade Canada presented SFU with the award in the Campus of the Year category at a ceremony yesterday in Ontario.
 SFU was considered alongside seven other Canadian institutions: University of B.C., McGill University, University of Ottawa, University of Guelph, Brock University, Trent University, and Selkirk College.

 “SFU has played a leadership role in Canada within the fair trade campus movement because it believes that when we all work together, we can make a difference improving the lives of farmers, artisans and their families in developing countries,” says Mark McLaughlin, executive director of SFU Ancillary Services.